ALLENYGY/ALLENYGY.github.io/NOTE/Algorithm/DAA/Sort.md

 ### Why is quicksort faster than mergesort?

-- The inner loop consists of an increment/decrement (by 1, which is fast), a test and a jump.
+- The inner loop consists of an increment/decrement (by 1, which is fast), a test and ,a jump.
 - There is no extra juggling as in mergesort.

 ## Heap Sort